yareally/android-scala-intellij-no-sbt-plugin/readme.md

 5. Enable proguard for the building of the project via the following :

+#### Intellij 12

-(Intellij 12) Go to: File → project settings → modules → select module(s) → compiler tab → enable proguard
+Go to: File → project settings → modules → select module(s) → compiler tab → enable proguard

+#### Intellij 13/Android Studio

-(Intellij 13/Android Studio) Go to: *File → project settings → modules → select module(s) → compiler tab → check Run Proguard checkbox*.
+Go to: *File → project settings → modules → select module(s) → compiler tab → check Run Proguard checkbox*

 Make sure both your project proguard file (proguard-project.txt) and the Android SDK provided one (found under */android-sdk-home/tools/proguard/proguard-android.txt*) are both added to the list below the checkbox.

 6. Build project like how you would normal Java Android project.
 Proguard is a little slow, but it's required unless you preload the libraries onto the device (which requires root or using the previously mentioned sbt plugin).